SuperOfficeDocs/superoffice-docs/docs/ns-web-services/ns-udef-lookup-class.md

 With the understanding of the above information, all that is required to gain access to any user-defined value for a given field name (Field Label specified in the Admin App) is a simple formula.
 The key to this formula is the column identity value.
 With the column identity, we can figure out the following key pieces of information:

 * Table Identity
-* Field Offset ( User-Defined Field Index, whether that is long01, string01, etc)
+* Field Offset ( User-Defined Field Index, whether that is long01, string01, ...)

 ### Table Identity